ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Evaluation

 \subsubsection{Baselines}

-To the best of our knowledge, no prior work has developed proactive agent systems with long-term sensor perception.
-To comprehensively evaluate \workname, we implemented strong baselines by adapting them to this setting.
-Since a proactive agent system requires both user-need prediction and continuous perception, we adopted strong approaches for each when building baselines, including: 1) a proactive agent and 2) an efficient perception strategy.
+To the best of our knowledge, no prior work has developed proactive LLM agent systems that support long-term multimodal sensory perception in the wild.
+While some work~\cite{pu2025promemassist} also leverages vision data for proactive assistance, it relies on 1-second interval sampling, which is infeasible for long-term perception over several hours and lacks complementary sensor modalities such as IMU and GPS.
+Therefore, we consider two essential components when constructing the baselines: (1) a proactive agent for user-need prediction and (2) an efficient perception strategy for continuous sensing.
+The baselines for comparison are as follows.

-\textbf{ContextLLM-P}.
-The original ContextLLM~\cite{post2025contextllm} is designed to transform sensor data to descriptive contexts.
+\textbf{ContextLLM}.
+The original ContextLLM~\cite{post2025contextllm} uses multiple customized models to transform sensor data into descriptive contexts, which are then processed by an LLM for context reasoning.
 We adapt its system prompt to enable it for proactive reasoning, using its intrinsic knowledge to assist users proactively.
 Moreover, we equip it with periodic visual sampling strategies set at 10s intervals, and use a VLM to generate visual sensory context.

-\textbf{ContextAgent-Ada}.
-It extends ContextLLM with tool-calling capabilities, enabling it to leverage external tools for user assistance.
-Moreover, it uses AdaSense~\cite{neseem2020adasense} to adaptively sample vision data according to IMU-derived motion states.
+\textbf{ContextAgent-ICL}.
+This is an ICL-based version of ContextAgent~\cite{yang2025contextagent}, which converts sensor data into context using a VLM and customized models, and employs an LLM-based agent with tool-calling capabilities for proactive prediction.
+Moreover, it adopts AdaSense~\cite{neseem2020adasense} to adaptively sample vision data based on IMU-derived motion states, switching to high-frequency sampling when the user is moving and low-frequency sampling otherwise.

 \textbf{ContextAgent-SFT}.
-This baseline~\cite{yang2025contextagent} extends ContextLLM with both tool-calling capabilities and SFT-based fine-tuning of the LLM agent to enhance its reasoning abilities.
-It adopts periodic sampling strategies at 10s for perceiving vision data.
+This baseline approach follows ContextAgent-ICL, but replaces the ICL-based agent with the SFT-based version of ContextAgent~\cite{yang2025contextagent} for proactive prediction.
+The LLM agent is supervised fine-tuned to map sensor contexts and personas to user-need inference and tool-calling decisions.

-The three baselines above use a two-stage pipeline, where a VLM first generates visual contexts, followed by an LLM agent for proactive reasoning.
-Besides, we use two single-stage baselines, which unify the two stages into a VLM agent.
+The three baselines above follow a two-stage pipeline, where a VLM first generates visual context, followed by an LLM agent for proactive reasoning and tool calling.
+We further include two baselines that unify both stages within a single VLM agent.

-\textbf{VLM-ICL-R}.
-This approach utilizes a VLM with few-shot examples for proactive reasoning.
-Additionally, it employs Reducto~\cite{li2020reducto} to eliminate redundant video frames.
+\textbf{VLM-ICL}.
+This approach integrates vision understanding, proactive reasoning, and tool calling into a single VLM with few-shot demonstrations for proactive prediction.
+In addition, it employs Reducto~\cite{li2020reducto} to eliminate redundant video frames for VLM inference.